All Episodes

 And we're up to our fourth now.

-Rush Revere and the Star Spangled Banner.
+Rush Revere and the Star-Spangled Banner.

-We I wish you could see all the reaction, the response that we get from young children reading these books, sending us pictures of themselves, reading the books, uh dressing up as Rush Revere, creating their own playtime parties as characters in the books.
+I wish you could see all the reaction, the response that we get from young children reading these books, sending us pictures of themselves, reading the books, dressing up as Rush Revere, creating their own playtime parties as characters in the books.

 I can't tell you how heartwarming it is.